Frequently Asked Questions

 Does the Equity and Title IX team offer trainings?

-Yes!
-The Equity and Title IX office offers a number of pre-made trainings, including a Bystander Intervention Training Play Your Part and introductions to the Responsible Employee Policy and Equity and Title IX policies and processes.
+The Equity and Title IX office offers several pre-made trainings.
 If your department or office would like a specific training, we will work with you to create a training to meet your needs.
 Please email equity@berklee.edu to request a training.

 Are there required courses I have to take?